Sandbox & test data

 Use these reserved Companies House numbers as business.company_number.
 Each maps to a fixed synthetic company — trading history, filings and directors — that steers the identity and affordability checks down a known route.
 Real numbers are rejected in sandbox.

 For LLP borrowers, the equivalent reserved numbers are OC000401 through OC000405 and behave identically.
-Anything outside these ranges returns company_not_found in sandbox.
+Anything outside these ranges returns a not_found error in sandbox.

 When a test company on its own does not pin the result you want, the requested amount_pence takes over as the deciding input.
 These magic amounts override the company's default route, so you can drive any branch from a single healthy company.